Tag: Cabaret Voltaire (page 2 of 3)

 At this point in time, WRANGLER are probably the nearest we have to an electronic supergroup.
 It’s hard to think of a similar set-up since either ELECTRONIC or VISAGE before them, although this line-up featuring Benge, Stephen Mallinder and Phil Winter is a far more experimental proposition than the two aforementioned outfits.

-‘LA Spark’ is the first collection of tracks from the trio and is an analogue synthesizer tour de force, putting to good use the enviable collection of vintage equipment housed at MemeTune studios in Hoxton Square.
+‘LA Spark’ is the first collection of tracks from the trio and is an analogue synthesizer tour de force.
 Continue Reading ›

 With aims to harness “lost technology to make new themes for the modern world”, WRANGLER are the electronic trio that many have been waiting for.
 With vintage synths and drum machines creating a soundtrack for a dissident future landscape, WRANGLER’s debut album‘LA Spark’ is one of most anticipated electronic releases of 2014.